Close

 There has been no change in the nature of business of the Company during the year.

-As on March 31, 2022, your Company has an installed capacity of 13,515 MW out of which 4,655 MW is from "Clean and Green sources" (Hydro, waste heat recovery, wind and solar) which constitute about 34% of total portfolio.
+As on March 31, 2023, your Company has an installed capacity of 14,110 MW out of which 5,250 MW is from "Clean and Green sources" (Hydro, waste heat recovery, wind and solar) which constitute about 37% of total portfolio.
+Further, during the year, your Company through Resurgent Power Ventures Pte.
+Limited (Resurgent Platform), has completed the acquisition of NRSS XXXVI Transmission Limited and South East U.P.
+Power Transmission Company Limited.

-Furthermore, your Company has launched smart energy solutions with the idea of "power of smart" through IoT based Home Automation solutions, smart energy management tools and various other home automation products encouraging customers to implement efficient and cost-eRs.ective home automation solutions to manage electricity usage.
+Furthermore, your Company has launched smart energy solutions with the idea of "power of smart" through IOT based Home Automation solutions, smart energy management tools and various other home automation products encouraging customers to implement efficient and cost-effective home automation solutions to manage electricity usage.

-Your Company's business portfolio has been discussed in detail in the Strategy for cluster section of Integrated Report (Pages 32-35).
+Your Company's business portfolio has been discussed in detail in the Sustainable Strategy in Action of Integrated Report (Pages 48-55).

 7. RESERVES